 Learn the following 6 effective methods to quickly solve your OneDrive says it's up to date but it's not problem.
 If the error is complicated, please check for the bonus tip.

 Resetting OneDrive may solve most OneDrive sync issues like the program did not sync individual files, since it will complete the full sync after OneDrive is reset.
 To reset OneDrive and fix the problem of not being able to connect to OneDrive, just follow the steps below:

 Step 1.
 Press Windows+R, and then type in the dialog: %localappdata%\Microsoft\OneDrive\ OneDrive .exe /reset, and press Enter to confirm.

 Step 2.
 If the OneDrive icon in the taskbar's notification area disappears and reappears after a few minutes, the method has been executed.

 If you are running an old version of OneDrive, there may be known bugs that are resolved by the current version.
-Uninstalling and reinstalling OneDrive can effectively solve the sync problem in many cases.
+Uninstalling and reinstalling OneDrive can effectively solve the sync problem in many cases, including the OneDrive says files are synced but they are not error.
 You can follow the steps below to try it out.